Process Evaluation of Complex Interventions

 The aim of this one-day course, led by Research Associate Dr Rachel Brown, and Dr Rhiannon Evans is to provide participants with a working knowledge of the theory and practice of process evaluation of complex interventions.

 The teaching team includes authors of numerous empirical and methodological works related to process evaluation.

 |17 September 2020||1 day|

 Who it’s for

-Academics, practitioners and policymakers interested in the development and evaluation of complex interventions, specifically in public health.
+Researchers, PhD students, practitioners and policy makers interested in the development and evaluation of complex interventions, specifically in public health.
 No prior knowledge is assumed.

 What you’ll learn

 - The role of process evaluation in understanding complex interventions

 - The importance of intervention theory and logic models

 - Fidelity and implementation of complex interventions